Many students find that the personal statement is the most difficult part of the application process.

 - Write down the questions that law schools are asking applicants to address through the personal statement.
 Spend some time reflecting on these questions.
-This will give you insight into the kinds of things that law schools generally want to know, as well as what your top choice schools will likely ask you to write about.
+This will give you insight into the kinds of things that law schools generally want to know, as well as what your top choice schools will ask you to write about.

 - Spend some time brainstorming about what qualities you want to convey and how you can address the questions presented by the schools.

 - Spend at least a month writing the personal statement.
 Many people go through at least 2 to 3 drafts before arriving at a final essay.
 Write a first draft and then set it aside.
 Don't be discouraged if you dislike it!
 Come back to review it with fresh eyes, and then keep reviewing, editing, and polishing until you feel that it represents you well.

 We offer multiple personal statement workshops for students each fall and spring semester.
 Check our event calendar for more information and to register.
 We also offer appointments for students to have their personal statements reviewed.
 In addition, review our suggestions below regarding what you might want to consider and what you should avoid when writing.